Eschatologue/CM_wiki/docs/campaign/player-chr/ydastriel-khaine.md

 #### Resonance of Judgement (Locked)

 ***Fist of Conviction (Archer Form).*** You gain a bonus to your AC equal to your Wisdom modifier so long you are not wearing Medium or Heavy Armour or using a Shield.
-Additionally, as a :rsc-a: **Magic** action, you can make a melee spell attack using your Archer Form's attack.
+Additionally, as a **:rsc-a: Magic**{ .rsc } action, you can make a melee spell attack using your Archer Form's attack.
 At Druid level 6, whenever you take this Magic action on your turn, you can attack twice, instead of once.

 ***Shape of Spite (Chalice Form).*** Once per turn, when you restore Hit Points to a creature using the Chalice Form feature, it gains a bonus to its next D20 Test equal to your Wisdom modifier.